A collection of general and care information for your peafowl.

 There are two ways to describe how your peafowl looks- Color and Pattern.
 These are two very different descriptions.
 The best way to describe the difference is that pattern is the way the color is displayed and distributed.
-Several patterns can be present in a bird, but only one color.
-There are only 2 species of peafowl: The Indian peafowl (Pavo Cristatus) and the green peafowl (Pavo Muticus).
+Several patterns can be present in a bird, but only one color (the exception possibly being Peach, which is believed to be an interaction of 2 colors).
+There are only 2 species of peafowl: The Indian (blue) peafowl (Pavo Cristatus) and the green peafowl (Pavo Muticus).
 All others are subspecies of the greens or color mutations of the Indian peafowl.

 For anyone interested, their ranking in the animal kingdom would be: Animalia Chordata Aves Galliformes Phasianidae Pavo (and then either Cristatus or Muticus).
 They belong to the same family as pheasants, turkeys, grouse, and partridge.

 For more detailed information about genetics and colors/patterns, there is a link to Peafowl 201 at the bottom of this post; feel free to hop over there after reading through this!